-4.1.3 Benefit of Improved SEER
+4.3 Benefit of Improved SEER

-The benefits of adjusted SEER in predicting seasonal energy use are illustrated in Figure 4.1.3a.
-This figure compares the error in seasonal energy estimates based on rated and climate zoneadjusted SEER.
-Seasonal energy estimates are compared to rated SEER in Figure 4.1.3b for the detailed model.
-Both approaches have the ability to significantly improve estimates of seasonal energy use from known seasonal cooling loads.
-The figures also illustrate that neither can be done with absolute certainty because of performance differences between systems that can not be captured in a single ratings value.
+The benefits of adjusted SEER in predicting seasonal energy use are illustrated in Figure 4.1.3.
+This figure compares the error in seasonal energy estimates based on rated and climate zoneadjusted SEER and the detailed model.
+Both SEER modifiers have the ability to significantly improve estimates of seasonal energy use from known seasonal cooling loads.
+The additional effort required of the detailed model provides only a modest improvement in SEER estimate over the use of the climate zone multipliers provided in Table 4.1.1. (error is reduced from $\pm 7.9\%$ to $\pm 6.9\%$).
+The figures also illustrate that neither SEER adjustment process can reproduce seasonal cooling efficiency with absolute certainty because of performance differences between systems that cannot be captured in a single ratings value.